-Suggested Duration Activity and Description 1 hour Draw on a piece of paper the wall that you have been thinking about throughout the project.
-The drawing needs to be big enough so that you can make your street start on top of it.
+Suggested Duration Activity and Description Draw on a piece of paper the wall that you have been thinking about throughout the project.
+Write down in a piece of paper the message that you want to share.
+If this wall could speak, it would tell us that The drawing needs to be big enough so that you can make your street start on top of it.
 (Alternatively, and if there is a camera available, you can go around the neighborhood and take pictures that you can paint over).
-Draw on top of the drawing of the house and make your own street art based on their reflections about that wall and your conversations with people in the neighborhood!
-Here are some tips for thinking about the street art: Invent a character that represents someone who has done a lot for connecting your community Give your personal touch to the body and face (no need to respect the proportions) Adapt the position of the body to the space to be decorated

-Think of an object or an activity (the character has to do something with some object) Tell a story (the character can think / feel / communicate emotions, a message or an intention) Draw a background, realistic or abstract Draw and color in pencil on tracing paper.
+Add a waxed paper on top of the drawing of the house and make your own street art based on your reflections about that wall and your conversations with people in the neighborhood!
+Here are some tips for thinking about the street art: - Invent a character that represents someone who has done a lot for connecting your community - Give your personal touch to the body and face (no need to respect the proportions) - Adapt the position of the body to the space to be decorated - Think of an object or an activity (the character has to do something with some object) - Tell a story (the character can think / feel / communicate emotions, a message or an intention) - Draw a background, realistic or abstract Draw a background, realistic of abstract Draw and color in pencil on tracing paper.
 You can also redraw the contours with a thin black marker Put your own TAG (your signature with an alias) Here are some examples of what the drawings can look like: